-Plaintiffs Raymon Alvear, Jr., Robert Massey, David Stough, and Andrew Keigans ("Plaintiffs"), by and through the undersigned attorneys, bring this action, on behalf of themselves and the collective as defined below, against Defendant The Salvation Army ("Defendant") for failure to pay minimum wage as required by the Fair Labor Standards Act ("FLSA"), 29 U.S.C. § 201, et seq.
-Plaintiffs Stough and Massey additionally each bring this action on behalf of themselves and against Defendant for failure to pay overtime as required by the FLSA.
-Plaintiff Keigans also brings this action on behalf of himself and a class of similarly situated workers against Defendant for violations of Florida state law.
+Plaintiffs Robert Massey, Andrew Keigans, Carlos Torrey, and Jason Jennette ("Plaintiffs"), by and through the undersigned attorneys, bring this action, on behalf of themselves and the collective as defined below, against Defendant The Salvation Army ("Defendant") for failure to pay minimum wage as required by the Fair Labor Standards Act ("FLSA"), 29 U.S.C. § 201, et seq.
+Plaintiff Massey additionally brings this action on behalf of himself and against Defendant for failure to pay overtime as required by the FLSA.
+Plaintiffs Keigans, Torrey, and Jennette also bring this action on behalf of themselves and a class of similarly situated workers against Defendant for violations of Florida state law.
 Plaintiffs allege as follows: